sammykingx/alx-system_engineering-devops/0x0F-load_balancer/README.md

 - The first line of all your Bash scripts should be exactly `#!/usr/bin/env bash`
 - The second line of all your Bash scripts should be a comment explaining what is the script doing.

-## Installing HAProxy and configurinf HAProxy
+## Installing HAProxy and configuring HAProxy

 ```bash